-Through this series of works, I want to explore the theme of connection and how individuals react to moments in time.
-By considering perspective, I highlight that each experience is unique and can not be understood by the people around it because they have viewed it differently or not at all.
-The artworks below were exhibited at the end-of-year exhibition at Staffordshire University called 'Omina'.
+In this series of artworks, I explore the theme of connection and how individuals react to moments in time.
+By considering perspective, I emphasise that each experience is unique and cannot be fully understood by those around it, as they have viewed it differently or not at all.
+The artworks below were exhibited at the end-of-year exhibition at the University of Staffordshire, titled 'Omina'.

 January 2024 - May 2024

-The photo was taken by someone who was a passenger in a car as it caught the eye of the city lights.
+The photo was taken by someone who was a passenger in a car being captivated by the city lights.
 Photos don't capture the justice to his extended experience with the view, but they reflect the idea that you can't recreate an experience, even if it happened in less than a second.
-Before he showed me the image, I asked him to describe it from his point of view to get a more personal perspective.
-He tells a road showing a journey and isn't between him and the lights.
-He explained how he would only appreciate the view with distance.
+Before he showed me the image, I asked him to describe it from his perspective to gain a more personal understanding.
+He shared a story about a road that shows a journey not between him and the lights.
+He explained that he would only appreciate the view from a distance.
 I loved the idea of ‘distance’ and how that can change viewpoints and outcomes.

 Add comment